How to manage return to work after injury

 | WA | Best practice recommended | Required for employers with 10+ claims/year |

-Return to work mistakes
+Common return to work mistakes to avoid

 Waiting for full recovery